 The winter school took place from February 3-7 at the Kwame Nkrumah University of Science and Technology (KNUST) in Kumasi, Ghana with 22 students and 15 lecturers.
 The objectives of the winter school were to exchange views on problems, especially in the areas of water and livelihoods in West Africa, to develop approaches to solutions, and to lay the foundations for the students› Master’s and Bachelor’s theses.
 In attendance were 8 master and bachelor students and 8 experts from the Swiss academic institutions Swiss TPH, OST, ETH Zurich, FHNW, and BFH.
-14 students from West Africa (Ivory Coast, Liberia and Ghana) and 7 lecturers from Ghana (KNUST) joined them.
+They were joined by 14 students from West Africa (Ivory Coast, Liberia and Ghana) and 7 lecturers from Ghana (KNUST).

 «The exchange between all participants on site increases the mutual understanding for developing the best solution and operating it sustainably.»Prof. Christof Biba, lecturer in the study program Renewable Energies and Environmental Technology at OST and Head of PV Systems Technology at SPF

 - Field research and visits to a lakeside community, an irrigated rice plantation, urban informal settings, and an abandoned mining site